 - those acting on behalf and under the control of or in a capacity as agents for Frontier including organisations who provide us with the technical means to perform a specific task e.g. distribute publications; and

 We will keep your data for no longer than necessary for the purpose for which it was originally collected.

 Where you have consented to receive bulletins or other ‘non-transactional’ materials from us we will keep your data until you object, withdraw your consent or request the erasure of your data.

-The GDPR restricts the transfer of your personal data outside the European Economic Area (EEA) unless certain conditions, designed to protect you and your data, are met.
+The UK GDPR and DPA 2018 restrict the transfer of your personal data outside the UK unless certain conditions, designed to protect you and your data, are met.

-The GDPR is designed to put you in control of your data.
+The UK GDPR is designed to put you in control of your data.
 It gives you several rights which, in most circumstances outweigh the rights of other parties e.g. Frontier.
 Exceptions might be where we have a legal obligation to process your data, or a competing legitimate interest which, after careful consideration, outweighs your interests or your fundamental rights and freedoms.
 You therefore have the qualified right to:

 - Request access to your data - including confirmation as to whether we are processing any personal data relating to you - and, if so, receive a copy of that data.